 ‘Rahul Gandhi refused alliance with AAP in New Delhi,’ says Arvind Kejriwal

-New Delhi, Apr 01: Delhi Chief Minister Arvind Kejriwal on Monday said that there were no talks on an alliance for Delhi's seven Lok Sabha seats with the Congress as its President Rahul Gandhi has already refused it.
+New Delhi, Apr 01: Delhi Chief Minister Arvind Kejriwal on Monday said that there were no talks on an alliance for Delhi's seven Lok Sabha seats with the Congress as its president Rahul Gandhi has already refused it.

 Talking to reporters at the airport in Delhi, the AAP leader said he had met Rahul Gandhi recently and the Congress leader had refused to "join hands with the AAP".

-"We (AAP) had only one meeting with Rahul Gandhi where he said no' (to alliance)," Kejriwal said.
-In response to former Delhi Chief Minister Sheila Dikshit's comment that the AAP had not approached her, the 50-year-old leader added, "I met Rahul.
+"We (AAP) had only one meeting with Rahul Gandhi where he said no (to alliance)," Kejriwal said.
+In response to former Delhi chief minister Sheila Dikshit's comment that the AAP had not approached her, the 50-year-old leader added, "I met Rahul.
 Sheila is much junior to him."

 Here is another angle of Congress, AAP alliance in Delhi